What are Pro Forma Financial Statements?

 Issues with using Pro Forma Financial Statements

-Many Companies tend to manipulate pro forma financial statements by including or excluding various items.
+Many Companies tend to manipulate these financial statements by including or excluding various items.
 Let us look at some examples:

 - Some Companies exclude their unsold inventories from the pro forma balance sheet.
 This seems counterintuitive of why would a Company do so?
 Having too much-unsold inventory on the balance sheet shows bad management of the Company.
-Either the Company is not able to maintain demand supply or is not able to sell their inventory amongst the consumers.
+Either the Company is not able to maintain demand-supply or is not able to sell its inventory amongst the consumers.

 This has been a guide to what are Pro Forma Financial Statements.
-Here we discuss the top 4 types of pro forma financial statements along with practical examples and also key issues with using such statements.
+Here we discuss the top 4 types along with practical examples and also crucial issues with using such statements.
 You may learn more about Financial Statements from the following articles –